samtools/hts-specs/htsget.md

 The [GA4GH Service Registry API specification](https://github.com/ga4gh-discovery/ga4gh-service-registry) allows information about GA4GH-compliant web services, including htsget services, to be aggregated into registries and made available via a standard API.
 The following considerations SHOULD be followed when registering htsget services within a service registry.

 * Endpoints for different htsget data types should be registered as separate entities within the registry.
 If an htsget service provides both `reads` and `variants` data, both endpoints should be registered.
-* The `url` property should reference the API's `service-info` endpoint for a single data type (i.e. an htsget reads API registration should provide the URL to the reads `service-info` endpoint, an htsget variants API registration should provide the URL to the variants `service-info` endpoint).
-Clients should be able to assume that by replacing the URL's "service-info" string with an object id, they will hit the corresponding `reads`/`variants` endpoint.
+* The `url` property should reference the API's ticket endpoint for a single data type, excluding any particular `id` (i.e. an htsget reads API registration should provide the URL to the reads ticket endpoint, an htsget variants API registration should provide the URL to the variants ticket endpoint).
+Clients should be able to assume that:
+   + Adding `/{id}` to the registered `url` will hit the corresponding ticket endpoint (i.e. `/reads/{id}` or `/variants/{id}`).
+   + Adding `/service-info` to the registered `url` will hit the corresponding `service-info` endpoint (i.e. `/reads/service-info` or `/variants/service-info`).
 * The value of the `type` object's `artifact` property should be `htsget` (i.e. the same as it appears in `service-info`)

 Example listing of htsget reads API and variants API registrations from a service registry's `/services` endpoint: